 "Let every nation know, whether it wishes us well or ill, that we shall pay any price, bear any burden, meet any hardship, support any friend, oppose any foe to assure the survival and the success of liberty."

--- John F. Kennedy, Inaugural Address
+-- John F. Kennedy, Presidential Inaugural Address

 "I've tried to offer leadership to the Democratic Party and the Nation.
 If, in my high moments, I have done some good, offered some service, shed some light, healed some wounds, rekindled some hope, or stirred someone from apathy and indifference, or in any way along the way helped somebody, then this campaign has not been in vain."